CLIMADA-project/climada_python/doc/guide/coding_conventions.rst

 - Comment!
 Comments are welcome to be redundant.
   And whenever there is a particular reason for the way something is done, comment on it!
   It *will* pay off when maintaining, extending or debugging.
+- For functions which implement mathematical/scientific concepts, add the actual mathematical formula as comment or to the Doctstrings.
+This will help maintain a high level of scientific accuracy.
+E.g. How is are the random walk tracks computed for tropical cyclones?

 Performance
 ===========